 Gene expression is regulated by molecular activators and repressors.
 We have found the impact of such regulators is contingent upon the rate of cellular metabolism.
 The dynamics of gene expression are less dependent on gene regulators if metabolic rate is modestly slower.
 Currently, we are exploring this relationship and its potential impact on organismal aging.

 POSITIONAL INFORMATION FOR CELLS IN A COMPLEX TISSUE

 Tissues are composed of 10,000s of cells and yet each cell "learns" certain properties of the tissue such as its size and polarity.
 Cells stop dividing when the tissue reaches its optimal size; cells polarize along the plane of the tissue aligned to a major body axis.
-How do cells learns such facts?
-We study two protocadherins present in such cells that somehow provide this information.
+How do cells learn such facts?
+We study two protocadherins present in cells that somehow provide this information.
 The protocadherins are expressed in tissue-scale gradients that are key to their function.